-The Director of Management and Operations, representing the owner, must complete move-in and move-out inspections.
-In addition, the management will inspect each apartment once a year.
-The tenant will be informed in writing a minimum of seven days in advance of the annual inspection date.
-The yearly inspection schedule is listed in the Resident Handbook and is posted on the lobby bulletin board.
+The Property Manager, representing the Landlord, must complete move-in and move-out inspections as required by HUD.
+In addition, the Property Manager will inspect each apartment once a year.
+The Tenant will be informed in writing a minimum of seven days in advance of the annual inspection date.
 Tenants are encouraged to be present during inspections.
 The purpose of an inspection is to ensure that each unit is clean, in good repair, and in decent, safe and sanitary condition.
-At the time of the yearly inspection, management will evaluate and approve any repair and maintenance needed.
+At the time of the yearly inspection, the Property Manager will evaluate and approve any repair and maintenance needed.